wit-ai/wit-ruby/README.md

 ### .run_actions()

 A higher-level method to the Wit converse API.
+`run_actions` resets the last turn on new messages and errors.

 Takes the following parameters:
 * `session_id` - a unique identifier describing the user session